Saturday, October 11, 2025

 The D780 is my favorite camera of all.
 Please do not tell my other cameras.
 The D780 is dependable and highly configurable.
 It is truly a modern DSLR for a lens junky like me.
 It is absolutely a special Nikon camera.

-The F3 is my favorite manual focus film camera and I love shooting it.
+The F3 is my favorite manual focus film camera, and I love shooting it.
 It has a rich history in press photography as well as a thriving community of users, books and video support, not to mention the wide availability of accessories.
 It is an anchor to my solid foundation of manual focus film photography.

 Below are links to other cameras I have used in the past.
 I’ve learned quite a bit about them from owning and operating them.
 Each has helped me understand what I want out of photography.